 Jurisdiction Statutes and Policies Relevant to Ethical Review Application/Administrative Process: Instructions and Explanations Commonwealth National Statement on Ethical Conduct in Human Research Chapters 3.2, 3.4, 3.5, 3.6 & 4.1 may apply Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research Prohibition of Human Cloning for Reproduction and the Regulation of Human Embryo Research Amendment Act 2006 Prohibition of Human Cloning for Reproduction Act 2002 Research Involving Human Embryos Act 2002 Research Involving Human Embryos Regulations 2003 Researchers need to detail in HREA their knowledge of the requirement for relevant applications in accordance with the guidelines and legislation.
 HREC review: HREC must evaluate the research proposal according to the NHMRC Embryo Research Licensing Committee Information Kit Chapter 4: Information for human research ethics committee.
 The HREC must be satisfied that the activity or project has been designed so that proper consent is obtained from all responsible persons.
-A copy of the HREC's assessment and approval of the licence proposal should be provided to the NHMRC Licensing Committee, and should contain the following: • A statement that the HREC was constituted in accordance with the National Statement; • A statement that the HREC was constituted in accordance with the National Statement; • A statement of how the application meets the requirements of the RIHE Act and relevant guidelines; and • A statement of how the application meets the requirements of the RIHE Act and relevant guidelines; and • A statement of how the consent process and documents will allow for proper consent to be obtained, in accordance with the ART Guidelines and the National Statement.
+A copy of the HREC's assessment and approval of the licence proposal should be provided to the NHMRC Licensing Committee, and should contain the following: • A statement that the HREC was constituted in accordance with the National Statement; • A statement that members fulfilling the required roles were present or had an opportunity to comment on the application; • A statement of how the application meets the requirements of the RIHE Act and relevant guidelines; and • A statement of how the consent process and documents will allow for proper consent to be obtained, in accordance with the ART Guidelines and the National Statement.
 Researcher : Applies for a licence to the NHMRC Licensing Committee to conduct embryo research post HREC approval.
 As a licence holder, the researcher must: (a) meet the requirements set out in Chapter 3 of the NHMRC Embryo Research Licensing Committee Information Kit; and (b) notify the NHMRC Licensing Committee that relevant consents have been obtained, and of any restrictions to which the consent is subject.
 Australian Capital Territory Human Cloning and Embryo Research Act 2004 Researchers need to detail in HREA their knowledge of the requirements and guidelines necessary to act within the legislation.
 New South Wales Research Involving Human Embryos (New South Wales) Act 2003 Human Cloning for Reproduction and Other Prohibited Practices Act 2003 (NSW) NSW Acts ensure state compliance with national uniform laws.
 Assisted Reproductive Technology Act 2007 (NSW) Consent from gamete provider required prior to an ART provider using a gamete or embryo for research. [s20] Prohibits an ART provider from obtaining a gamete from a child for research in connection with ART treatment. [s29] Queensland Commonwealth legislation Research Involving Human Embryos and Prohibition of Human Cloning for Reproduction Act 2003 (Qld) Research Involving Human Embryos and Prohibition of Human Cloning for Reproduction Regulation 2003 (Qld) As per Commonwealth requirements.
-South Australia Research Involving Human Embryos Act (2003) As per Commonwealth requirements.
-Under Section 7 of the Act it is an offence to intentionally create a human embryo unless the person's intention in creating the human embryo is to attempt to achieve pregnancy in a particular woman.
+South Australia Research Involving Human Embryos Act (2003) and Research Involving Human Embryos Reglations (2018) As per Commonwealth requirements.
+Includes specific requirements associated with the use of excess Assisted Reproductive Treatment (ART) embryos for research purposes, with reference to the role of the NHMRC Licensing Committee.